Subhankar-Ray192/Registration_Form_Interface/README.md

 One of the key featues of this product is that it can also generate a persistance list of all the registered candidates,which could be accessed by the user in a later time.

-This app's creation shall involve usage of python module:tkinter,csvreader,os,numpy.
+This app's creation involves the usage of python module:tkinter,csvreader,os,numpy.